uwiger/gproc/doc/gproc.md

 ###reset_counter/1##

 <pre>reset_counter(Key) -&gt; {ValueBefore, ValueAfter}</pre>
 <ul class="definitions"><li><pre>Key = {c, Scope, Name}</pre></li><li><pre>Scope = l | g</pre></li><li><pre>ValueBefore = integer()</pre></li><li><pre>ValueAfter = integer()</pre></li></ul>

-Reads and resets a counter in a "thread-safe" wayThis function reads the current value of a counter and then resets it to its initial value.
+Reads and resets a counter in a "thread-safe" way

+This function reads the current value of a counter and then resets it to its initial value.
 The reset operation is done using [`update_counter/2`](#update_counter-2), which allows for concurrent calls to [`update_counter/2`](#update_counter-2) without losing updates.
 Aggregated counters are updated accordingly.<a name="select-1"></a>